- Trust Marketing Platform

 Over to you

 Reviews are important, and now you know how to get them.
 Start implementing these tips into your online reputation management strategy today.
-If you have any further thoughts or questions please email us at email@example.com.
+If you have any further thoughts or questions please feel free to contact us.
 Good luck!